 "Reconnect: the cultural sector in a state of emergency"

-Interculturа Consult interviewed 11 representatives of the independent cultural sector in the field of arts and cultural tourism, who shared how the state of emergency has affected their work and income, as well as how they are coping with the new challenge.
+In 2020 Interculturа Consult interviewed 11 representatives of the independent cultural sector in the field of art and how they are coping with the new challenge.
 See the full text here.

-Digital audiences are taking a leading role in the cultural sector (in other sectors they have been a factor for a while now).
-Digital audiences are attracted to cultural offers via several different channels: the organizational website, the organizational social media, advertising, paid and organic search, redirection from other sites, and email.
-What information we obtain about the audience varies from one channel to the other and knowing one's audience is always beneficial to organizations.
-It provides an insight into who are our current audiences, and whom we are not reaching in terms of target audiences, as well as ideas for future partnerships.
+Digital audiences are taking the central role in the cultural sector (in other sectors they have been a factor for a while now).
+Digital audiences access cultural offers via several different channels: the organizational website, the organizational social media, advertising, paid and organic search, redirection from other sites, and email.
+Each channel provides specific insights about the audience and knowing one's audience is always beneficial to organizations.
+We help you find the current audiences, and whom you are not reaching in terms of target audiences.
+We support you on your future partnerships.
 Get in touch with Intercultura Consult if you are interested in digital audience analysis.